Sharing once hidden information: Credit bureaus, MFIs, and client welfare

 Pakistan has recently launched a microfinance credit bureau, providing the perfect opportunity to understand their positive and negative impacts as well as their influence on credit prices and access.

-Figure 1 shows the distribution of MFI branches across Pakistan.
-They are clustered into different “markets” of competing branches.
+MFI branches across Pakistan are clustered into different “markets” of competing branches.
 Each market is then assigned to one of two randomly selected treatments: for some markets, all firms will have access to the bureau as soon as possible.
 In other markets, access will be delayed.

 Together with the Pakistan Microfinance Network, this design has been implemented by sequencing the training of MFI staff on the new system.
 Using administrative data from the bureau itself, how lending and borrowing behavior is affected by the roll out of credit bureaus will be tracked.
 The study will provide insight into how the bureau affects access to credit and the price of credit.
 It will also expose how variations in take-up, changes the impact of the bureau.